 Earn up to 8mpd for hotel bookings and 4mpd for flight bookings

 OCBC is the latest to jump on the miles card launches, unveiling yet another miles earning card for the Singapore market.
-An entry level card that has a

 A glance at the headline earning figures will sound pretty attractive: up to 8mpd for hotel bookings, and 4mpd for flight bookings.

 So what are the key perks of the card?

 An overview of the card:

 - Income requirement: S$30,000 p.a. for Singapore citizens and PRs, S$45,000 for foreigners